Fireworks Roadtrip Ahead

 Ever dream of creating a fireworks-themed vacation?

-Imagine spending eight days criss crossing through Route 66 communities and along the nation’s mightiest rivers to enjoy brilliant fireworks sparkling across the night skies.
+Imagine spending four days criss-crossing the last 100 Miles of Route 66 in Illinois and along the nation’s mightiest rivers to enjoy brilliant fireworks sparkling across the night skies.

 So pack a bag.
 Hop in the car.
 Crank some tunes and get ready to create your own Fireworks Holiday Viewing Party.